 Prudential Securities also analyzed the consideration paid in several recent merger and acquisition transactions deemed by Prudential Securities to be reasonably similar to the Transaction, and considered the multiple of the equity purchase price (defined as the purchase price of the acquired entity's equity) to the acquired entity's latest twelve months funds from operations ("LTM FFO") and to the acquired entity's forward twelve months funds from operations ("F-FFO"), based upon publicly available information for such transactions.
-The transactions considered were the combinations of: (i) Metropolitan Partners LLC and Tower Realty Trust, Inc. (pending), (ii) New Plan Realty Trust, Inc. and Excel Realty Trust, Inc. (pending), (iii) Bay Apartment Communities and Avalon Properties, Inc., (iv) EastGroup Properties and Meridian Point Realty Trust VIII, (v) Kimco Realty Corporation and Price REIT Inc., (vi) Camden Property Trust and Oasis Residential Inc.,

-(vii) Apartment Investment and Management Company and Ambassador Apartments Inc., and (viii) Prime Realty and Horizon Group (the "Prudential Securities Comparable Transactions").
+The transactions considered were the combinations of: (i) Metropolitan Partners LLC and Tower Realty Trust, Inc. (pending), (ii) New Plan Realty Trust, Inc. and Excel Realty Trust, Inc. (pending), (iii) Bay Apartment Communities and Avalon Properties, Inc., (iv) EastGroup Properties and Meridian Point Realty Trust VIII, (v) Kimco Realty Corporation and Price REIT Inc., (vi) Camden Property Trust and Oasis Residential Inc., (vii) Apartment Investment and Management Company and Ambassador Apartments Inc., and (viii) Prime Realty and Horizon Group (the "Prudential Securities Comparable Transactions").

 The Prudential Securities Comparable Transactions were found to imply for the acquired entity an equity purchase price within a range of 8.1x to 17.1x LTM FFO and 8.1x to 12.5x F-FFO.
-Applying such multiples to PACIFIC RETAIL'S LTM FFO per share (\$1.01) and F-FFO per share (\$1.12) resulted in implied ranges for the exchange ratio of 0.37 to 0.79 and 0.42 to 0.64, respectively.
+Applying such multiples to Pacific Retail's LTM FFO per share (\$1.01) and F-FFO per share (\$1.12) resulted in implied ranges for the exchange ratio of 0.37 to 0.79 and 0.42 to 0.64, respectively.
+The exchange ratio of 0.48 falls within these implied ranges, which Prudential Securities believes supports the Prudential Securities Opinion.

-None of the companies or acquired entities utilized in the above Prudential Securities PACIFIC RETAIL Comparable Companies analysis and Prudential Securities Comparable Transactions analysis for comparative purposes is, of course, identical to PACIFIC RETAIL.
-Accordingly, a complete analysis of the results of the foregoing calculations cannot be limited to a quantitative review of such results and involves complex considerations and judgments concerning differences in financial and operating characteristics of the Prudential Securities PACIFIC RETAIL Comparable Companies and the acquired entities in the Prudential Securities Comparable Transactions and other factors that could affect the public trading value and consideration paid for each of the Prudential Securities PACIFIC RETAIL Comparable Companies and the acquired entities, respectively, as well as that of PACIFIC RETAIL.
+None of the companies or acquired entities utilized in the above Prudential Securities Pacific Retail Comparable Companies analysis and Prudential Securities Comparable Transactions analysis for comparative purposes is, of course, identical to Pacific Retail.
+Accordingly, a complete analysis of the results of the foregoing calculations cannot be limited to a quantitative review of such results and involves complex considerations and judgments concerning differences in financial and operating characteristics of the Prudential Securities Pacific Retail Comparable Companies and the acquired entities in the Prudential Securities Comparable Transactions and other factors that could affect the public trading value and consideration paid for each of the Prudential Securities Pacific Retail Companable Companies and the acquired entities, respectively, as well as that of Pacific Retail.